aws-samples/sample-document-standardization-with-bedrock-and-translate/README.md

 ## Updating the languages
 If you'd like to add languages to the solution, update the __exitPaths__ variable in _doc-processing-stack.ts_ to add your languages of choice.
 You will also need to update the __LANGUAGE_FOLDERS__ and __LANGUAGE_CODES__ variables in _translate.py_, as well as the Bedrock model prompt in *claude_prompt.py*.

+If you would like to change the intial folder names on creation, update _createS3folder.py_ as well.

 ## Changing Output Format
 This project uses [pandoc](https://pandoc.org/) to create .html and .docx outputs.
 However, you can change your output file to be any file type that is supported by pandoc.

 ## Destroying the Stack
 From the root directory run ```cdk destroy```.
 Any documents uploaded to the S3 buckets will be deleted when the stack is destroyed.
+Delete the docstandardizationstack-mys3trails S3 bucket.